quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

 -----------------------------------------

-The *defaultConfig* option defines a YAML file that controls the default options for all installed icon packs.
+The *defaultConfig* option defines a YAML file that controls the default options for all installed iconpacks.
 You can edit this file as you wish so that you can use your own transformations and animations.
 Please note, however, that the values used here will also be stored in the database, so you should use these settings with caution.